What would you do with that money if treatment was affordable? Find out if your insurance covers treatment now!

 MAT options for individuals in recovery from alcohol include:15

-Aftercare refers to continuing treatment that takes places after an initial round of rehabilitation and helps recovering individuals prevent relapse.
+Aftercare refers to continuing treatment that takes place after an initial round of rehabilitation and helps to recover individuals to prevent relapse.
 For example, engaging in standard outpatient care that involves weekly or monthly appointments with a therapist can continue for years into recovery.16

 Other options for finding continued support in recovery include:15,17